-1-2 reconstructing a file into the combox directory from the encrypted shards located in the node 3-1 High level overview of how file creation works when combox is setup on two computers.
-15 4-1 Stress testing combox - Observations - Time taken to process all files in a given file dump.
-4 4-2 Stress testing combox - Observations - Avg. time to split and encrypt a file in a given file du 4-3 Stress testing combox - Difference between 2015 and 2016 tests - time taken to process all files splitting a file in the combox directory and spreading it across N node directories.

-Stress testing combox - Difference between 2015 and 2016 tests - Avg. time to split and encr
+- 1-2 reconstructing a file into the combox directory from the encrypted shards located in the node - 3-1 High level overview of how file creation works when combox is setup on two computers.
+15 - 4-1 Stress testing combox Observations Time taken to process all files in a given file dump.
+4 - 4-2 Stress testing combox Observations Avg. time to split and encrypt a file in a given file du - 4-3 Stress testing combox Difference between 2015 and 2016 tests time taken to process all file - 4-4 Stress testing combox Difference between 2015 and 2016 tests Avg. time to split and encr